Haivision/srt/docs/API/API-socket-options.md

 (known also as `::`).
 If you bind to a wildcard address, you have the following
 possibilities:

-* IPv4 only: bind to an IPv4 wildcard
+* IPv4 only: bind to an IPv4 wildcard address
-* IPv6 only: bind to an IPv6 wildcard and set this option to 1
+* IPv6 only: bind to an IPv6 wildcard address and set this option to 1
-* IPv4 and IPv6: bind to an IPv6 wildcard and set this option to 0
+* IPv4 and IPv6: bind to an IPv6 wildcard address and set this option to 0

-This option's default value is -1 because it is not possible to determine from upside the default value on the current platform any portable way, and if you bind to an IPv6 wildcard, this value is required prior to binding.
-In case when you bind implicitly when calling `srt_connect` on the socket, this isn't a problem - binding will be done using the system-default value and then extracted afterwards.
+This option's default value is -1 because it is not possible to determine the default value on the current platform, and if you bind to an IPv6 wildcard address, this value is required prior to binding.
+When you bind implicitly by calling `srt_connect` on the socket, this isn't a problem -- binding will be done using the system-default value and then extracted afterwards.
 But if you want to bind explicitly using `srt_bind`, this option must be set explicitly to 0 or 1 because this information is vital for determining any potential bind conflicts with other sockets.